Where do apps come from? What is it like to program? Unfortunately for most of us

 Of course solving puzzles is hard work, and with hard work comes a need for lots of fuel.
 Participating in a hackathon also means getting lots of free food, free drinks and other free stuff.
 It is a core element of the culture, and is one reason why hackathons are so fun.

-The rules are simple: The teams have 28 hours to build their idea, and are not allowed to start
+The rules are simple: The teams have 28 hours to build their idea, and are not

 working until the hackathon begins.
-Final results are judged under various criteria including
+Final results are judged under various criteria

 originality of the idea and quality of the implementation.